 When Barbara Cohen died, she left behind an exceptional body of children’s literature.
 Cohen was adventurous, seldom repeating herself, always trying new ideas, settings and themes.
 “I’m an impatient person,” she said.
 “I don’t like doing the same thing twice.”
-The result of this prolific impatience was thirty-two books for children and young adults covering a wide range of topics, ranging from unique adaptations of biblical stories such as The Binding of Isaac (1978), I Am Joseph (1980), The Donkey’s Story (1988) and David (1995) to skilled retellings of Chaucer in Four Canterbury Tales (1987).
+The result of this prolific impatience was 32 books for children and young adults covering a wide range of topics, ranging from unique adaptations of biblical stories such as The Binding of Isaac (1978), I Am Joseph (1980), The Donkey’s Story (1988), and David (1995) to skilled retellings of Chaucer in Four Canterbury Tales (1987).

 Her most familiar territory, however, was stories about Jewish children and young adults, past or present, faced with the universal dilemmas of growing up.
 “You don’t start to write a book about grand subjects,” Cohen once said.
 “You write about specific people doing specific things in specific places at specific times and hope they rise to a level of universal relevance.
 For me, those people happen to be Jews.”

 Barbara Cohen was born in Asbury Park, New Jersey, on March 15, 1932, the first of three children of Florence (Marshall) and Leo Kauder.
 Inspired by “a family that admires a good story,” she started writing as soon as she could hold a pencil.
-Her father died shortly after the family moved to Somerville, New Jersey to run an inn, and her mother, left with children aged nine, seven and not quite five, raised them in this run-down hotel as she gradually built it into a successful business.
+Her father died shortly after the family moved to Somerville, New Jersey, to run an inn, and her mother, left with children aged nine, seven, and not quite five, raised them in this run-down hotel as she gradually built it into a successful business.
 Although she provided a stable and secure home, Cohen has said, “We were Jewish in a town where antisemitism was still close to the surface.
 My mother worked at a time when most other mothers didn’t.
 And she worked not in a school or an office but selling liquor and renting rooms to strangers.
 All these things served to make me feel isolated from other kids my age and forced me to depend on my brother, sister and books.”

 After Somerville High, Cohen attended Barnard College.
 While a senior, she was invited to provide a column of personal commentary for her stepfather’s weekly newspapers, thus earning her first paycheck for writing.
 She graduated from Barnard magna cum laude and Phi Beta Kappa in 1954 with a BA in English and a concentration in creative writing.
-She married Gene Cohen in 1954 and while he joined her mother in running the now bustling inn, she earned her MA from Rutgers University in 1957, had three daughters (Leah, 1957; Sara, 1962, and Rebecca, 1963), and taught high school English in Tenafly, Somerville and Hillsborough, New Jersey.
+She married Gene Cohen in 1954 and while he joined her mother in running the now bustling inn, she earned her MA from Rutgers University in 1957, had three daughters (Leah, 1957; Sara, 1962; and Rebecca, 1963), and taught high school English in Tenafly, Somerville, and Hillsborough, New Jersey.
 Active in community and Jewish life, her only writing for many years was a column “Books and Things” published in New Jersey papers.

-Her first picture book, The Carp In The Bathtub (1972) was published when she was 39 years old.
+Cohen’s first picture book, The Carp In The Bathtub (1972) was published when she was 39 years old.
 The praise it received inspired her to stop teaching and write full time but she never anticipated that her simple story of two children trying to rescue a fish named Joe from his destined place in the seder meal would become a much loved modern classic.
 It is anthologized in hundreds of fourth grade readers and has been translated into many languages.

 Cohen’s work sensitively depicts the inevitable strains of family life and outside pressures.
 Three of her early stories are set in a New Jersey inn of the forties and fifties, each told from the viewpoint of one of the innkeeper’s three children.
-They are R—My Name is Rosie (1978), The Innkeeper’s Daughter (1979, paperback 1990)—the most directly autobiographical of her works—and Thank You, Jackie Robinson (1974), an American Library Association Notable Book.
+They are R—My Name is Rosie (1978); The Innkeeper’s Daughter (1979, paperback 1990), the most directly autobiographical of her works; and Thank You, Jackie Robinson (1974), an American Library Association Notable Book.
 Bitter Herbs and Honey (1976) is another work which strongly reflects the sense Cohen always had as an adolescent of being an outsider.